-Campus Climate and Harassment Percent of respondents who agreed/stron Ouick Takes statements... • Most respondents had a generally positive perception of the campus climate.
-I feel safe at this school.
-91% • Nearly half of respondents had someone make sexist remarks or jokes in their presence.
-I think faculty are genuinely concerned about 86% my welfare. • Thirty-nine percent of respondents indicated that a person making a report would experience I think administrators are genuinely concerned retaliation.
-78% about my welfare. • About one third of respondents indicated that the educational achievement or career of the I feel close to people at this school.
-75% person making the report would suffer.
-0% 2
+- Most respondents had a generally positive perception of the campus climate. - Nearly half of respondents had someone make sexist remarks or jokes in their presence. - Thirty-nine percent of respondents indicated that a person making a report would experience retaliation. - About one third of respondents indicated that the educational achievement or career of the person making the report would suffer.